nf-core/test-datasets/README.md

 nf-core is a collection of high quality Nextflow pipelines.
 This repository contains various files for CI and unit testing of nf-core pipelines and infrastructure.

 The principle for nf-core test data is as small as possible, as large as necessary.
+Please see the [guidelines](https://nf-co.re/docs/contributing/test_data_guidelines) for more detailed information.
 Always ask for guidance on the [nf-core slack](https://nf-co.re/join) before adding new test data.

 ## Documentation